 Consider disabling virus checking software and Internet security applications on your system for the duration of the installation process.
 These applications can slow down or cause the installation process to appear to become unresponsive (hang).

 You only need to install the license manager once at a site.
 For information about installing MathWorks software on clients, see Install MathWorks Software on Client Systems.

-Download the installer from the MathWorks website or locate your MATLAB DVD.
+Download the installer from the MathWorks website or locate your MATLAB DVDs.

 When you select an installer on the website, you receive the files that the installer needs in order to run on your selected platform, not the product files.
 Run the installer to select products that you want to install on the computer where you are logged in.
 The installer downloads the products that it needs from MathWorks, if necessary.

 Start the installer.
-The method you use to start the installer depends on your platform and whether you download the installer from the MathWorks website or use a DVD.
+The method you use to start the installer depends on your platform and whether you download the installer from the MathWorks website or use DVDs.